thvvger/symfony-request-validator/README.md

    ```sh
    composer require thvvger/symfony-request-validator
    ```
    2. Configure the Services :
       After installing the bundle, you need to register the services for the `FileGenerator` and `GenerateClassCommand`.

       Add the following configuration to your `config/services.yaml`:

        ```yaml
+      services:
+       #....

           # Register FileGenerator service
           Thvvger\RequestValidator\Services\FileGenerator:
               autowire: true
               autoconfigure: true
               arguments:
                   $projectDir: '%kernel.project_dir%'  # Inject the project directory path

           # Register GenerateClassCommand as a console command
           Thvvger\RequestValidator\Command\GenerateClassCommand:
               autowire: true
               autoconfigure: true
               arguments:
                   $fileGenerator: '@Thvvger\RequestValidator\Services\FileGenerator'  # Inject the FileGenerator service
               tags:
                   - { name: 'console.command' }  # Register the command for Symfony's console
        ```

       - The `FileGenerator` service is configured with `autowire` and `autoconfigure` to automatically inject dependencies.
       - The `GenerateClassCommand` is registered as a console command, allowing you to execute it from the command line using `php bin/console generate:class`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>